 With over 800 million monthly active users, Instagram is a great source for businesses to keep their customers up-to-date with the latest products, developments and events.
 Like Snapchat, Instagram is incredibly useful where the promotion of your business/brand is your primary objective.
 There are a number of B2B companies utilising the Instagram platform, one of the most notable being IBM, which uses it to promote its culture, offices, technology and much, much more.

-Instagram is mostly about high-quality video and photos, so keep that in mind!
-According to Social Media Today, Instagram is the fastest growing platform, predominantly used by females, and 90% of Instagram users are under 35.
+Instagram is mostly about high-quality videos and photos, so keep that in mind!
+According to Social Media Today, Instagram is the fastest-growing platform, predominantly used by females, and 90% of Instagram users are under 35.

 Snapchat, while more inclined to B2C than B2B as it doesn’t offer a way for B2B businesses to actually track traffic from Snapchat to their website, has quickly grown in prominence and enables businesses to build relationships with their audience.
 From a B2C perspective, it provides brands with an easy way to engage with and sell directly to their audience.
 For B2B marketers, Snapchat is an opportunity to showcase the business, improve brand exposure and potentially attract more leads.